 In 2007, the Compensation Committee, based on management's recommendation, engaged W.T.
 Haigh & Company, Inc., or W.T.
 Haigh, a compensation consulting firm with experience in evaluating public biopharmaceutical companies, to review all aspects of our executive compensation, including base salary, incentive compensation, bonuses, equity compensation, and severance and change in control arrangements.
 In connection with the engagement, we asked W.T.
-Haigh to help us collect and analyze data and to compare all components of our compensation program to the practices of the below listed peer companies, as well as data from companies represented in compensation survey data for national and regional companies in the biopharmaceutical industry, in particular data obtained from Radford Biotechnology Surveys, or the Radford Survey, prepared by AON Consulting, Inc. from companies with between 50 to 149 employees and companies with between 150 to 500 employees, which we use in certain instances to validate data from the peer companies.
+Haigh to help us collect and analyze data and to compare all components of our compensation program to the practices of peer companies, as well as data from companies represented in compensation survey data for national and regional companies in the biopharmaceutical industry, in particular data obtained from Radford Biotechnology Surveys, or the Radford Survey, prepared by AON Consulting, Inc. from companies in its overall survey totals and companies with between 150 to 499 employees, which we use in certain instances to validate data from the peer companies.
 We, together with W.T.
-Haigh, developed the below list of peer companies in 2007 based on several characteristics, including their being publicly traded and operating in our industry with a similar market cap and reported research and development expenses, as well as being of comparable size, scientific focus, stage and geographic location to us.
+Haigh, developed the below list of peer companies in 2008 based on several characteristics, including their being publicly traded and operating in our industry with a similar market cap and reported research and development expenses, as well as being of comparable size, scientific focus, stage and geographic location to us.
 We intend to periodically review the companies included in this peer group and modify its composition as needed to ensure that the data we collect and analyze continues to be from what we consider to be our most comparable peers for compensation purposes.

 - Affymax, Inc.

 - Alnylam Pharmaceuticals, Inc.

 - Altus Pharmaceuticals Inc.

-- Ariad Pharmaceuticals, Inc.
+- ARIAD Pharmaceuticals, Inc.

 - ArQule, Inc.

 - Array BioPharma Inc.

-- Coley Pharmaceutical Group, Inc.

-(acquired by Pfizer, Inc. in January 2008)

 - CombinatoRx Incorporated

 - Cytokinetics, Inc.

+- Dendreon Corporation

 - Dyax Corp.

-- Favrille, Inc.

 - Genomic Health, Inc.

 - Idenix Pharmaceuticals, Inc.

+- ImmunoGen, Inc.

 - Incyte Corporation

 - Indevus Pharmaceuticals Inc.

+- Infinity Pharmaceuticals, Inc.

 - Kosan Biosciences Incorporated

 - Molecular Insight Pharmaceuticals, Inc.

 - Momenta Pharmaceuticals, Inc.

-- Neurogen Corporation

 - Osiris Therapeutics, Inc.

-- OXiGENE, Inc.
+- ProGenics Pharmaceuticals, Inc.

 - Rigel Pharmaceuticals, Inc.

-- Sunesis Pharmaceuticals, Inc.

-- Telik, Inc.
+- Riger Filannaceuticals, nic.

 - Trubion Pharmaceuticals Inc.

-- ViaCell, Inc.

 Based on the recommendations of W.T.
-Haigh, the Compensation Committee adopted certain changes to our compensation program in 2007, including changes to our cash bonus policy and equity award practices.
-With the exception of revisions to our cash bonus policy, which were approved by the Compensation Committee in July 2007 and reflected in the bonuses awarded in February 2008 for performance during 2007, and revisions to our guidelines for determining annual equity compensation, which were applied by the Compensation Committee in determining equity compensation in February 2008, these changes will be applied in determining all compensation for performance during fiscal year 2008.
-Prior to the adoption of these revised practices, management developed our compensation plans by utilizing publicly available compensation data and subscription compensation survey data for national and regional companies in the biopharmaceutical industry, in particular data obtained from the
+Haigh, the Compensation Committee adopted certain changes to our compensation program in 2007, including changes to our cash bonus policy and equity award practices that were applied in determining equity compensation in February 2008 and for benchmarking compensation for performance during fiscal year 2008.
+Prior to the adoption of these revised practices, management developed our compensation plans by utilizing publicly available compensation data and subscription compensation survey data for national and regional companies in the biopharmaceutical industry, in particular data obtained from the Radford Survey.

-Radford Survey.
 We believe that the practices of the companies represented in this data provided us with appropriate compensation benchmarks, because these companies have similar organizational structures and tend to compete with us for executives and other employees.
-For benchmarking executive compensation in 2007 and prior years, we reviewed the compensation data we had collected from the complete group of companies represented in the survey data, as well as a subset of the data from those companies that have a similar number of employees as our company.
+For benchmarking executive compensation in 2008 and prior years, we reviewed the compensation data we had collected from the complete group of companies represented in the survey data, as well as a subset of the data from those companies that have a similar number of employees as our company.